SheetalJadhav22/SheetalJadhav22/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Data Science And AI
 - 📫 How to reach me ingulkarshe@gmail.com
+-     I look forward to tackle the situation and find the solution